Moving at a notably slow speed

 Having or causing a tingling or itching sensation

-The debasement of oneself
+The debasement or humbling of oneself

 An uncomfortable sensation on the skin that causes a desire to scratch